connornishijima/Lixie-arduino/getting-started.md

 If you are using your development board (Arduino/ESP8266 Breakout) as the power source, make sure to use the **lix.max_power(5,450);** limit we talked about earlier to make sure the displays don't overdraw your computer's USB port during development.

+*You can use Dupont female-to-female jumpers to connect the displays, or solder directly to the headers.*

+If you have 4 or more displays in the chain, I recommend connecting *BOTH* ends of the chain to the 5V/GND lines of the power supply to avoid having dimmer digits at the end of the chain.
+(Due to the voltage drop across displays) Without doing so, you may notice the displays on the far end of the chain being a more orange-ish color.
+This is due to the different voltage requirements of the individual red, green, and blue LEDs.

+Blue requires the most voltage to light, followed by green then red needing the lowest voltage.
+If a digit is receiving less than 5 volts, the blue will be the first to drop its performance, then green.
+If the display is supposed to be white (equal parts RGB) you'll get something like this instead:

+Red (full power) + Green (dim) + Blue (darkest) = Orange

+## Writing Arduino code for Lixies

+Once you've installed the Lixie library, go ahead and try this example code to make sure everything is working:

+    #include "Lixie.h" // Include Lixie Library

+    #define DATA_PIN   5
+    #define NUM_LIXIES 1
+    Lixie lix(DATA_PIN, NUM_LIXIES);

+    uint16_t count = 0;

+    void setup() {
+      lix.begin(); // Initialize LEDs
+      lix.max_power(5,450); // Set software power limit
+    }

+    void loop() {
+      lix.write(count); // Display count
+      delay(100);
+      count++;
+    }

+Change the **NUM_LIXIES** variable to match the number of digits you have wired up.